Gerhard Augustin: Life and career

 Augustin produced various Ike & Tina Turner songs and albums, including Feel Good (1972), Blues Roots (1972), and Sweet Rhode Island Red (1974) which were made at the Turners' Bolic Sound studio.
 In 1975, he left his position as head of A&R for United Artists Records in Munich to become their manager until their split in 1976.

 In 1976, Augustin formed the company Gammarock Musik in Los Angeles with Patrick Gammon.
 In 1979, United Artists took over the administration of Gammarock Musik.
 He later hosted a public radio show in Bremen.

 In 2015, Augustin's handprints were added to the Mall of Fame in Bremen with Uschi Nerke who hosted Beat-Club and Musikladen.

+Health and Death

 On 17 March 2021 Augustin died at the age of 79 in Bremen, where he had lived for about 15 years.
 A year and a half prior, Augustin had suffered a stroke from which he never fully recovered.